coetry/timeblox/README.md

 # timeblox
-exploring an interface to represent time
+exploring an interface to represent time ...

+... we all have 24 blocks in a day

 ## Commands
 Command                | Description                                      |